×

 When we asked expats and global nomads about the quality of medical care in Tromso, they replied:

 "Medical services in Tromso, are of high quality and easily accessible to both residents and visitors.
 The city has a well-equipped university hospital, which provides a wide range of healthcare services, including emergency care, specialized treatments, and diagnostic services.
 Additionally, there are several smaller clinics and medical centers throughout the city, offering primary care, dental care, and other specialized services.
 Healthcare professionals in Tromso are highly trained and many speak English, ensuring effective communication with patients.
 The Norwegian healthcare system is publicly funded, ensuring that essential medical services are available to all residents, while visitors may need to have travel insurance to cover their medical expenses.
-Overall, medical services in Tromso are reliable, efficient, and of high standard," commented one expat living in Tromso.
+Overall, medical services in Tromso are reliable, efficient, and of high standard," said one expat.

 About the Author